G708/Clover/README.md

 ```

 ## 3. Quick usase
-This tool can use as command line tool and web application.
+This tool can use as command line tool and interactive dashboard application.

 ### 3.1 Command line tool